Welcome to GFWC-Battle Ground

 A beautiful, reusable, finished shopping bag or handbag.

-Leese Pohl demonstrat how to make reusable designer shopping bags by inserting recycled wooden bars.
+Leese Pohl demonstrated how to make reusable designer shopping bags by inserting recycled wooden bars.
 Making fabric bags was once popular in Japan and is now gaining popularity again.

 Clubs brought baskets for a fundraiser which reaped $291 for the district coffers.